pwittchen/dotfiles/README.md

 config
 ------

-config for the scripts located in `.scripts` and `.argos` dirs have to be performed manually because this repo doesn't contain sensitive data like passwords, api keys, etc.; right now configs are used by `.scripts/functions/personal.sh` script adn backup scripts and configuration is kept in `~/.config/scripts/personal.conf` and `~/.config/scripts/ftp_server.conf` files in the system (not available in this repo)
+config for the scripts located in `.scripts` and `.argos` dirs have to be created manually because this repo doesn't contain sensitive data like passwords, api keys, etc.; right now configs are used by `.scripts/functions/personal.sh`, `~/.config/argos/00_aqi.300s.sh` script, backup scripts and configuration is kept in `~/.config/scripts/personal.conf`, `~/.config/scripts/ftp_server.conf` and `~/.config/scripts/aqi.conf` files in the system (not available in this repo)

 work
 ----